MindaugasBernatavicius/Laravel9BlogApiSanctumAuth/README.md

 ## Todos

--   Additional validtion of id/search dependent rest actions (update, delete, get 1)
+-   Additional validtion of id/search dependent rest actions (update, delete, get 1, create comment for post)
+-   Improved Postman collection: add variables for quick domain change, add variables for API token so all requests would share one
 -   Api tests

 ## Step by step instructions